The Small Brothers, London, 1980

 In 2007 to satisfy the faithful I worked with the guys in the band to produce a self-release of the Zurich 7th December live show.
 This was later re-issued in the Vision in Blues box set.

-2009 saw HUX Records release 'Live at the BBC', a full gig from 1985 and a couple of live sessions.
+2009 saw HUX Records release 'Live at the BBC', a full gig from 1985 and a couple of live sessions, featuring cover art by Bill.

 Post Messiahs Bill has kept a very low profile.
 I believe he still tinkers with motorbikes and with music in his home studio.
-Output has been limited to a few demos posted briefly on a MySpace website.
+Output has been limited to a few demos posted briefly on a MySpace website some years ago.
+He is still producing artwork and currently has prints displayed online at Saatchi Art.
+Limited edition prints can be checked out here.

 Chris and Kenny spent a brief spell, "as hired hands" as Kenny puts it, with cajun outfit La Rue, though they never recorded with the band.
 They then hooked up again with Tony Moon and bass player Ricky McGuire from The Men They Couldn't Hang, (Chris now on guitar and vocals), to form Dynamo Hum, and released a 10" EP entitled 'Four Cute Creatures'.
 Shortly after that, Dynamo Hum became The Killer B's and a full album of 12 searing blues tracks, including the four from the previous EP, were released as 'Love Is A Cadillac, Death Is A Ford'.